0smic/Strike/README.md

 ## IMPORTANT

-You want to start listen to the specific port using 'Netcat' in  another device inorder to receive the reverse shell from the target
+You want to start listening to the specific port using 'Netcat' in  another device inorder to receive the reverse shell from the target
 - listen through Netcat
   ```bash
   nc -nvlp port